Skip to main content

 >>>raw_xml = odt_file.read(content.xml)

->>> # Reads content.xml in as a string, doesnt place a file. - Modify the
+>>> # Reads content.xml in as a string, doesnt place a file.

-file by hand, or using a script, or using Python.>>> # Tip for using python: ElementTree is good at XML, and it can parse a file, but it cannot parse a string!
+>>> # Tip for using python: ElementTree is good at XML, and it can parse a file, but it cannot parse a string!

 >>> # So heres how to make a string look like a file using pythons StringIO module.